-Deepa Iyer is a South Asian American writer, lawyer, and racial justice advocate.
-Iyer’s areas of expertise include the post 9/11 America experiences of South Asian, Muslim, Arab and Sikh immigrants, national security and immigration policies, and racial equity and solidarity practices.
-Iyer is a Senior Fellow at Race Forward, a non-profit organization, and a member of the Open Society Foundation’s 2017 Equality Fellows cohort.
+Deepa Iyer is a Senior Advisor at Building Movement Project and Director of Solidarity Is, a project that provides trainings, narratives, and resources on building deep and lasting multiracial solidarity.
+Iyer is a South Asian American writer, lawyer, strategist, facilitator, and activist whose areas of expertise include the post 9/11 America experiences of South Asian, Muslim, Arab and Sikh immigrants, immigration and civil rights policies, and racial equity and solidarity practices.

 Presentations from Facing Race 2018

 This session will be an open conversation about how people engage in solidarity practice, and the components and elements that they would like to see in a curriculum and workshop emphasizing solidarity.
 We will be gathering input and ideas for a solidarity practice curriculum tailored towards young people.Speakers: Deepa Iyer, Anna Castro

 Storytelling is one of the most powerful ways to shift the way we understand the world around us, to create empathy, and effect change.
 Narrative change projects aim primarily to shift the way that a particular community or issue is characterized in the press or popular culture.
 There might be an immediate policy goal, or it could be part of a broader strategy.
 It usually involves significant media and communications work, including distribution planning for research reports, and creation of visual storytelling products like short videos.
 How do you know when a narrative change project is needed as part of your campaign?
 In this session expert panelists Malkia Cyril, Deeepa Iyer, and Tracy Van Slyke share examples of successful campaigns they have run, and offer insights as to what makes a narrative change project effective, and how to measure impact.Speakers: Rinku Sen, Malkia Cyril, Deepa Iyer